 Being off work for a long period can be challenging.
 It's completely normal to have ups and downs, and to find things tough.
-Read our booklet Your Mental Health and Stem Cell Transplant or have a look at the Recovery: Mind section of our website anthonynolan.org/mind.
+Read our booklet Your mental health and stem cell transplant or have a look at the Recovery section of our website anthonynolan.org/recovery